 We know it can be nerve-wracking to wait for a document to be returned.
 The longer you wait, the more questions you ask yourself, like: “Have they seen it yet?”
 When did they see it?
 Should I call them and ask why they haven’t signed the document?

 Signaturely puts you in control of the document signing process.
 Through Signaturely’s dashboard, you can easily track your documents as they progress.
-Signaturely lets you know who has signed, when they’ve signed, and who is yet to sign.
+Signaturely lets you know who has signed, when, and who has yet to sign.

-Are you worried about one person holding up the line because they haven’t signed yet?
+Are you worried about someone holding up the line because they haven’t signed yet?
 Simply send them a notification through Signaturely.
 Signaturely will remind the signee that their signature is still required, so you don’t have to get directly involved.
-This gentle reminder is usually enough to nudge someone into signing, without pressuring them into it.
+This gentle reminder is usually enough to nudge someone into signing without pressuring them into it.

 Using powerful encryption and security keys to protect your document

 When your signees open a document, their only option will be to sign it.
-They can’t alter it, edit it, or change anything on the document.
+They can’t alter, edit, or change anything on the document.
 When a user signs the document, the signature records a timestamp.
-Once all users have signed, the document automatically locks itself, preventing any further edits from taking place.
+Once all users have signed, the document automatically locks itself, preventing further edits.
 You and your signees can know that the document you’re signing cannot be altered in any way.